Paola Bascón

 They are kept on display for thousands of eyes to see,

-for thousands of lenses
+for thousands of lenses to capture.

 They remain abstained from the encounter of touch.